-One of the top independent schools for boys in Canada, Crescent School spans 30 lush rolling acres in midtown Toronto.
-Now in our second century, we provide rich and diverse experiences and opportunities for boys in Grades 3-12 to learn, grow and thrive.
+One of the top independent schools for boys in Canada, Crescent School spans 37 acres in midtown Toronto.
+Now in our second century, we provide rich and diverse experiences and opportunities for boys in Grades 3–12 to learn, grow and thrive.
 Character has always been at the centre of a Crescent education supporting our mission, Men of Character from Boys of Promise.

 Finding the right school for your son is one of the most important decisions you will ever make.
 Thank you for considering Crescent School.
 We invite you to apply through our online application form.
-Or, learn more about us by exploring our website or attending an Open House.
-We look forward to providing your Boy of Promise with the support he needs to become a courageous Man of Character.
+Learn more about us by attending an Open House or taking a virtual tour.
+We look forward to welcoming you to our campus.

 A Crescent education is exciting, fulfilling and broad.
 Our curriculum is taught by highly motivated, supportive teachers who understand that establishing a relationship with your son unlocks the door to learning and engages him in his character development.
 Your son will be celebrated for both his work and his work ethic as we guide him academically and emotionally on his journey to becoming a Man of Character.